mmasdeu/Lean-game-maker/USAGE.md

 to use translated content for the given language code.
 Of course these flags could be combined.

+Finally, the command-line options `--source_base_url` and `--web-editor-url` can be used to override the same parameters in `game_config.toml`.
+They control respectively the location of the source files and the Lean web editor, in order to make the "View source" functionality work.

 ## Internationalization

 After making the game, the project folder will contain a `locale`